Bang-tv259/Setup-Spark-Flow/README.md

 # Spark-Flow — Local Development Environment

-This repository provides a local development stack for Spark-based workflows: Airflow, Spark, MinIO, GitLab, and Jupyter.
+This repository provides a local development stack for Spark-based workflows: Airflow, Spark (UI, History), MinIO, GitLab, and Jupyter.
 The stack is containerized and managed with Docker Compose.

 ## Prerequisites